school-brainhack/school-brainhack.github.io/content/en/sites/criugm/index.md

 title: "Université de Montréal (Psychology), Montréal, Québec, Canada"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
-names: [Pierre Lune Bellec, Venkatesh Subramani, Marie-Ève Picard]
+names: [Pierre Lune Bellec, Venkatesh Subramani, Marie-Ève Picard, Marie St-Laurent]

 # If you are working on a project that has website, indicate the full url including "https://" below or leave it empty.
 website: https://criugm.qc.ca